enkidevs/curriculum/python/python-playground-questions/iterate-over-dict-values/iterate-over-dict-values.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
+    # Iterate over each element of the dictionary and print them/

     # Example dictionary:
     # myDict = {
     #   'name': 'Alan',